rvintware/rvintware/README.md

 I enjoy building AI Agents.

-Most of my work revolves around solving problems that I face day to day.
-I enjoy building customer applications and integrating them with habits in our daily lives.
+I enjoy building applications that solve problems we face in our daily lives.

-I like to keep my architecture and solutions simple, and only add complexity when necessary.
+I like to keep my system architecture and solutions simple, and only add complexity when necessary.

 ---